charan2000/Railway-Reservation-System/README.md

 # Railway-Reservation-System
-This is just designed about the designed outook of the webpages requried for a Railway Reservation System
+This is designed outlook of the webpages requried for a Railway Reservation System